wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.3

 <p class=fip id=p3>
-3.&emsp;The principle of Atonement and the separation began at the same time.
+3. The principle of Atonement and the separation began at the same time.
 <sup>2</sup>When the ego was made, God placed in the mind the Call to joy.
 <sup>3</sup>This Call is so strong that the ego always dissolves at Its sound.
 <sup>4</sup>That is why you must choose to hear one of two voices within you.